ankr/in-a-minute/README.md

 # in-a-minute

-Some arbritrary codebase :rolling-eyes:
+Some arbritrary codebase :shrug:

 So this is obviously not a complete product due to the limited timeline.
 However I think I have covered a lot of the basics in regards to data structure and developer experience.
-Please see the "Considerations" section down below.
+Please see the "Design choices" section down below.

 ## Installationm